davidpesce/moodle-mod_tincanlaunch/README.md

 to exist as seprate entities outside of the LMS.

 This is the first of a series of small bite-sized projects to add Tin Can capability to Moodle.
 These projects will assume that a seprate LRS and reporting tools will be used.
-This will allow us to take advantage of open soruce Tin Can projects outside of the Moodle community.
-It is hoped that a series of small projects will be better suited to the volonteer nature of the Moodle community.
-It is also hoped that each project will add value on its own, building on what has been added in previous projects.
+This will allow us to take advantage of open source Tin Can LRS and reporting tool projects outside of the Moodle community.
+This first project will deal with launching Tin Can e-learning from Moodle.

 One of the key issues in Tin Can is launching e-learning activities in such a way that the activity provider knows:
 * the LRS endpoint